blchelle/collabogreat/README.md

 CollaboGreat is team collaboration software designed and configurable for projects of any any scale.

 ## 🚧🚧🚧 Currently Under Construction 🚧🚧🚧
-Estimated Release Date is Early October 2020
+Estimated Release Date is November 2020

 ## Technology Stack 💻
 Both the Front and Back End heavily use TypeScript (Because I love TypeScript, Thanks Microsoft) https://www.typescriptlang.org/